calico/AAC_scoring/model_1/README.md

 python predict_aac_scores.py --img_dir=<absolute path to folder containing DEXA images> --model_file_segmentation=<absolute path to segmentation model file> --model_file_regression=<absolute path to regression model file> --visualize=False
 ```

+The segmentation and regression model files are released along with the code and can be found under [releases](https://github.com/calico/AAC_scoring/releases).

-First, the images are segmented and the extracted Aortic regions are extracted to a sub-folder called 'aortic_regions' within the folder containing the DEXA images.
+Upon running the model, first, the images are segmented and the extracted Aortic regions are extracted to a sub-folder called 'aortic_regions' within the folder containing the DEXA images.
 Next, the regression model runs on these extracted regions to generate a csv file called 'predicted_aac_scores_model1.csv' in the main folder containing the DEXA images.
 A sample extract from the CSV file looks like the image below.

 img_name | predicted_score
 --- | ---